AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - ✅ Still works with studio preview
 - ✅ All client page requests redirected to the main page and still work
 - Serve/redirect to default client app on top level
-- Gets project id from environment
+- ✅ Gets project id from environment
 - ✅ Deploy server apps from GitHub to server app runner cache
 - ~~Connect to server apps from client in GitHub~~
 - ✅ All capi calls redirected to the function
 - ✅ Gets firebaseConfig and whatever needed for authorization
-- Private repos - fetch and save and deploy
+- ✅ Private repos - fetch and save and deploy
 - ✅ Server app runner uploads and runs previews of server apps
 - ✅ Server apps in preview update immediately
-- Studio uploads server apps
+- ✅ Studio uploads server apps to preview
-- Server apps in preview are secured
+- ✅ Server apps in preview are secured
+- ✅ Show clear error messages if hosting problems, eg project not set
+- ✅ Show clear progress messages while loading to preview server, eg not logged in to Google, allow retry
+- ✅ Prompt for Google login when updates needed?
 - Can access Firebase
 - Can access third party APIs with secret credentials
 - Can use Firebase authorization
 - Can run server apps in cache default and specified versions concurrently
 - Can update client app quickly and easily when new version in GitHub
-- Tool in Studio to deploy
+- ✅ Tool in Studio to deploy to Firebase
-- Tool works with access tokens from GitHub and Google logins
+- ✅ Tool works with access tokens from GitHub and Google logins
 - Easy way of installing app server extension and setting up project
 - Clear instructions for the manual steps
-- Use hosting where possible for faster response and lower costs
+- ✅ Use hosting where possible for faster response and lower costs
 - Appropriate caching for all files - use cache where possible, close-spaced deploys work
+- Use unique filenames with caching and/or ensure cache cleared
 - Can deploy to preview channel
-- Use unique filenames with caching and/or ensure cache cleared
 - Password protect and test clear cache function - or remove
 - Extension and management tool independent of Elemento
 - All runtime and generated server JS files inc cjs are served with correct content type
 - All generated server files are consistent and usable for other deployment environments
 - Remove old dev server
+- ✅ Tools menu, with Firebase Deploy as a standard Tool
+- Project reload, or auto when update settings
+- ✅ Deal with expired access tokens
+- ✅ Login to Google auto, or prompt, if possible, when need to update
+- Elemento Apps is approved

 Preview server
 --------------